drewdeponte/octopusci/_posts/2011-11-27-first-post.markdown

 ---
 layout: post
-title: Octopusci's First Post
+title: OctopusCI's First Post
 tags: [code]
 ---

-This is the first post on the official Octopusci blog.
+This is the first post on the official OctopusCI blog.
 It is here simply to test out the new Jekyll site and to say welcome to our new online home.